lits101/twc3simulator/README.md

 ## What this fork adds

-I basically just wanted my universal mobile connector to display in Home Assistant.
+I basically just wanted my UMC to display in Home Assistant.
 This fork extends langlea's original idea to work with Home Assistant's Tesla Wall Connector integration, which polls a few endpoints beyond what evcc needs.

 - **`/api/1/version`** — static device identity (firmware/part/serial number).
 HA's config flow reads these during setup and fails if the endpoint is missing.
 - **`/api/1/lifetime`** — cumulative energy, sourced from the Tasmota device's own running total (`Status 0` → `StatusSNS.ENERGY.Total`), converted from kWh to Wh.